cea-hpc/modules/MIGRATING.rst

         Version 1.0 will soon expire, please now use version 2.0

-The range of time the *nearly forbidden* warning appears can be controlled with the ``nearly_forbidden_days`` configuration option, whose value equals to the number of days prior the module starts to be forbidden.
+The range of time the *nearly forbidden* warning appears can be controlled with the :mconfig:`nearly_forbidden_days` configuration option, whose value equals to the number of days prior the module starts to be forbidden.
 This configuration is set to ``14`` (days) by default and this value can be controlled at :file:`configure` time with :instopt:`--with-nearly-forbidden-days` option.
-When the ``nearly_forbidden_days`` configuration is set through the :subcmd:`config` sub-command, the :envvar:`MODULES_NEARLY_FORBIDDEN_DAYS` environment variable is set.
+When the :mconfig:`nearly_forbidden_days` configuration is set through the :subcmd:`config` sub-command, the :envvar:`MODULES_NEARLY_FORBIDDEN_DAYS` environment variable is set.